trestles/book-introduction-to-algorithms-3e/outline.md

 #### 21 Data Structures as Disjoint Sets p561
 - 21.1 Disjoint-set operations p561
+  - An application of disjoint-set data structures p562
+    - Figure 21.1 (a) A graph with four connected components: {a,b,c,d}, {e,f,g},{h,i} and {j} (b) The collection of disjoint sets after processing each edge p563
+    - CONNECTED-COMPONENTS(G) p563
+    - SAME-COMPONENT(u, v) p564
 - 21.2 Linked-list representation of disjoint sets p564
 - 21.3 Disjoint-set forests p568
 - 21.4 * Analysis of union by rank with path compression p573